-Activity Timeline Responsibility Update Review and revise SLO Fall 2016 Vice President, SLO reporting adopted in eLumen reporting forms and SLO Academic Affairs; and implemented in Spring 2021. quality rubric
+Activity Timeline Responsibility Update Review and revise Fall 2016 Vice President, SLO reporting adopted in SLO reporting forms Academic Affairs; eLumen and implemented in and SLO quality Assessment Spring 2021.
+This resulted in rubric Coordinator; a new standard rubric for all Assessment courses.
+Committee Review and potentially Fall 2016 Vice President, Adopted SLO module in adopt SLO Assessment Academic Affairs; eLumen. module in Assessment CurricUNET Coordinator;

-A + This was due of the second sec

-Assessment This resulted in a new standard

-Coordinator; rubric for all courses.

-Assessment Committee

-Review and potentially Fall 2016 Vice President, Adopted SLO module in eLumen.

-adopt SLO Assessment Academic Affairs;
+Activity Timeline Responsibility Update

-module in CurricUNET Assessment
+Assessment

-Coordinator;

-Assessment Committee
+Committee

-Collaborate with Governet Spring 2017 Vice President, The college moved to eLumen
+Collaborate with Spring Vice President, The college moved to

-on the design of the Academic Affairs; and new assessment system is
+Governet on the design 2017 Academic Affairs; eLumen and new assessment

-CurricUNET META Assessment now live.
+of the CurricUNET Assessment system is now live.

+META assessment Coordinator;

-assessment module; pilot- Coordinator;
+module; pilot- Assessment

-test; and "go live" Assessment Committee
+test; and "go live" Committee

-Revise Institutional Spring 2017 Assessment No progress.
+Revise Institutional Spring Assessment No progress.
 Unfortunately,

-Learning Outcomes and Coordinator; delays and revised priorities due
+Learning Outcomes 2017 Coordinator; delays and revised priorities

-General Education Discipline Faculty to the pandemic have delayed
+and General Education Discipline Faculty due to the pandemic have

-Learning Outcomes based this activity.
+Learning Outcomes delayed this activity.

-on assessment results and
+based on assessment

-models of effective
+results and models of

-practice
+effective practice

-Write the Solano College Spring 2017 Assessment Coordinator Due to the ease of eLumen's
+Write the Solano Spring Assessment Due to the ease of eLumen's

-Assessment Handbook assessment module, this
+College Assessment 2017 Coordinator assessment module, this

-handbook is no longer necessary.
+Handbook handbook is no longer

+necessary.

-Continue to provide Spring 2017 Assessment Coordinator SLO assessment training provided
+Continue to provide Spring Assessment SLO assessment training

-professional development during every flex period and
+professional 2017 Coordinator provided during every flex

+development training period and periodically

-training and assessment periodically throughout the
+and assessment throughout the semester.

-newsletters to train faculty semester.
-Assessment newsletter
+newsletters to train Assessment newsletter has

-has been discontinued.
+faculty been discontinued.

-Continue to revise SLOs Spring 2017 Assessment Assessment coordinator sits on
+Continue to revise Spring Assessment Assessment coordinator sits

-Coordinator; the technical review and
+SLOs 2017 Coordinator; on the technical review and

-Discipline Faculty curriculum committee; role is to
+Discipline Faculty curriculum committee; role is

-. , advise faculty on appropriate
+to advise faculty on

-SLOs.
-In fall 2021, the curriculum
+appropriate SLOs.
+In fall

+2021, the curriculum

 committee will embark on an

 equity-focused review of

-curriculum, including assessing
+curriculum, including

-SLOs to ensure they meet defined
+assessing SLOs to ensure they

-equity rubrics.
+D 11 001 5 meet defined equity rubrics.

-Train faculty in the use of Fall 2017 Assessment Coordinator Training on eLumen provided on
+Train faculty in the use Fall 2017 Assessment Training on eLumen provided

-the CurricUNET an ongoing basis.
+of the CurricUNET Coordinator on an ongoing basis.

 Assessment module